-The sample passes through the clean, secondary and zero calibration valves before entering a pre-heater coil that heats the sample to encourage dissolved air in the sample to form bubbles.
-These bubbles are removed by the primary debubbler (3) and pumped to drain by the de-gassing channel on the peristaltic pump.
+The sample passes through the clean and secondary calibration valves before entering a pre-heater coil 3 that heats the sample to encourage dissolved air in the sample to form bubbles.
+These bubbles are removed by the primary debubbler 4 and pumped to drain by the de-gassing channel on the peristaltic pump.
 This is necessary to reduce the effect of bubbles in the sample causing variable reagent mixing, resulting in noisy readings.

-The sample then passes into the heated reaction coil (4) where it mixes with the reagents to form a blue complex (described in detail in Section 3.1, page 8).
+The sample then passes through the zero valve (5) and into the heated reaction (6) where it mixes with the reagents to form a blue complex (described in detail in Section 3.1, page 8).

-The sample exits the reaction coil and passes into the secondary debubbler assembly (5).
-The debubbler removes any bubbles that may have originated from the reagents or by further degassing of the sample.
+The sample exits the reaction coil and passes into the secondary debubbler assembly 7 which removes any air bubbles that may emanate from the reagents or further degassing of the sample.
+The degassed sample passes continuously through the measuring cuvette, and then to drain.